guilgaly/jmh-benchmark-example/README.md

 Run commands in SBT shell:

 - Run the benchmarks: `jmh:run`
-- Run with GC profiler: `jmh:run -prog gc`
+- Run with GC profiler: `jmh:run -prof gc`
 - It should also be possible to run with JDK Flight Recorder profiler (see [here](https://github.com/ktoso/sbt-jmh#using-oracle-flight-recorder), available on Oracle JDK, or on OpenJDK 11+) and read the profiling data with